DaisyFarns/rmvenv/README.md

 [virtual environments](https://docs.python.org/3/library/venv.html),
 Rust's
 [target](https://doc.rust-lang.org/cargo/commands/cargo-build.html)
-directory, as well as `.exe` and java's `.class` files.
+directory, as well as java's `.class` files.
 If deleted, this can save gigabytes of space, and they can be easily recreated and the packages re-downloaded when the code needs to run again.
 This software can also show and delete files and folders over a given size.